9586

 The catastrophic McKinney fire burned a large area of Northern California.

-The catastrophic McKinney wildfire, which started in July of this year and was fully contained in the beginning of October, burned an area of over 60,000 acres in the Klamath River area.
-Thankfully, recent rain and snowfall have all but put out what remains of the fire by now, but it did cause some outages for Siskiyou Telephone.
+The catastrophic McKinney wildfire started in July of this year and was fully contained in the beginning of October.
+The fire burned an area of over 60,000 acres in the Klamath River area.
+While recent rain and snowfall have all but put out what remains of the fire by now, the event did cause some outages for Siskiyou Telephone.

-He described how two members of the team discovered damage to one of their cables from a surprising culprit: bears.
+Albert Elam described a field response where the team discovered damage to a cable that appeared to come from a surprising culprit: bears.
 "They started trekking around the hillside, and they ended up finding bear chew marks," he said.
-They thought they had identified the source of the fault, but after repairing the one broken fiber strand, they found that the problem was worse than expected.
+After repairing one broken fiber strand, they realized the underlying issue was worse than expected.

 Mike Lytken added, "We found this pretty severe chew spot, and thought we were heroes and saving the day and put it back together... there was one broken fiber strand in there."